Melanoma and other skin cancers

-In addition to its use in the arms and legs, perfusion techniques have also been tested for the pelvis, head, neck, skin of the breast, and even the abdomen.
+Perfusion techniques have also been tested for the pelvis, head, neck, skin of the breast, and abdomen.

 Immunotherapy uses drugs to boost the patient's own immune system.
 Immunotherapy after surgery may help prevent recurrence in certain people with melanoma.
+If there is improvement in overall survival with this therapy, it is small.
 These medicines are usually given along with chemotherapy, other immunotherapies, or both.

 Immunotherapy drugs being used include:

 Vaccine Immunotherapy.
 Vaccine immunotherapy is the use of a specific vaccine to treat an existing cancer.
 In this case, the vaccine targets one or more proteins that are produced by melanoma cells.